httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 {{Section 2.3.2.1 of RFC5890}}.

 The portions of the set-cookie-string produced by the cookie-av term are known as attributes.
-To maximize compatibility with user agents, servers SHOULD NOT produce two attributes with the same name in the same set-cookie-string.
+To maximize compatibility with user agents, servers MUST NOT produce two attributes with the same name in the same set-cookie-string.
 (See {{storage-model}} for how user agents handle this case.)